 The Yangtze, Mekong, Salween, Ganges, and Indus are among the 10 most polluted rivers in the world.
 UN-Habitat has declared India’s Yamuna River “dead”—without enough oxygen to support river life.
-Inadequate sanitation costs the economies of four Southeast Asian countries (Cambodia, Indonesia, the Philippines, and Vietnam) the equivalent of about 2%
+Inadequate sanitation costs the economies of four Southeast Asian countries (Cambodia, Indonesia, the Philippines, and Vietnam) the equivalent of about 2% of their GDP.

-of their GDP.
 The government of Victoria in Australia has opened private competition to bid for water supply contracts.
 China is buying increasing amounts of agricultural land in Australia to offset carbon and is increasingly looking to Australia to export “clean food.”

-Europe: Some 100 million people in Europe do not have a household connection to safe drinking water, and more than 66 million lack access to adequate sanitation facilities.
+–As global warming lowers river levels, heavy-load barge traffic will be affected.
+Much of southern Europe is already drought, affecting agriculture, drinking water, and sewage.
+Some 100 million people in Europe do not have a household connection to safe drinking water, and more than 66 million lack access to adequate sanitation facilities.
 Russia plans to improve water efficiency by 2.5 times by 2030.
 Water utilities in Germany pay farmers to switch to organic operations because it costs less than removing farm chemicals from water supplies.
 Water losses due to bad infrastructure are less than 5% in Germany but can be as high as 50% in Bulgaria.
 The EU is conducting a Policy Review for water scarcity and droughts, and the Common Agricultural Policy is exploring how to achieve a more balanced management of water resources.
 Spain is the first country to use the water footprint analysis in policymaking.
 Malta, Cyprus, and Luxembourg lead in terms of EU bathing water quality.
 The EU has committed 35.2 billion naira to improve water, sanitation, and hygiene in Nigeria.
 The world’s largest reserves of freshwater are in Russia, which could export water to China and Middle Asia.

 Puerto Rico imposed strict water rationing; 160,000 residents of San Juan have access to water only every other day.
 Mexico performs 85% below the OECD average for water quality but has increased investments in water systems and the “2030 Water Agenda” for universal water access and wastewater treatment.
 Suffering from the worst drought in 70 years, Mexican farmers have lost 2.2 million acres of crops.
 Costa Rica needs to invest $2.4 billion to improve water and sanitation conditions by 2030.
 Chile plans to build five new municipal desalination plants at an estimated cost of $280 million.
 El Salvador will be hit hardest by water shortages in Central America.